stefcenti2022/kickstarter-analysis/README.md

 - The least successful projects where in the range of 45,000 to 49,000.
 This also makes sense as the more money that is needed the harder it will be to find the backers to support it.
 - However, plays with a goal of greater than $50,000 are shown to be more successful even though this could be a significantly higher goal to reach as it is unlimited.
 If we go back to the original table that was used to create this chart we can see that there was only one play with a funding goal in the range of $45-$49K.
 Since that play failed the success rate would be 0, whereas, even though most plays with a goal over $50K had a lot more failures, it does have 2 that were successful which is enough to show a significant difference in the line chart.
 - Noticing this now, it seems that the pivot table may be more informative if it included the total number of projects.
 If I have some time at a later date, I can add this column so the previous table will not be needed in this document.
 - In the range of $35K to $44.9K there are quite a few successful projects yet in the ranges just below this level, i.e. $25K to $34.9K there was a high failure rate.
-There are no significant data in this part of the analyis to indicate why but the analysis by launch date may show something when I go back to anyalize that part.
-[TODO: come back here and update once the analysis by Launch Date is evaluated.]
+There are no significant data in this part of the analyis to indicate why this is the case.
+There are some data points that may help if they were provided and those are discussed in the analyis of outcomes based on launched date section.
-- [TODO: Add info about 12K goal]
+- Louise has a fundraising goal of $12K.
+When we look at plays that are in this range we can see from the graph below that fundraising goals in this range have a success rate of approximately 54%.
+This is not bad but there are some factors that could be at work that can make this goal more or less achievable.
+To do this we will want to investigate other plays in this range that either succeeded or failed and what were the most likely reasons.
+- After anaylysing the data based on Launched Date, it was difficult to determine what made fundraising more or less likely to succeed.
+It seems as if people are more willing to give more money during the months of May and June but it is unclear why.
+See the analysis for Launch date for possible information that could help in this area.

 ![Outcomes_vs_Goals.png](./resources/Outcomes_vs_Goals.png)